Pokefi (WiFi Modem) Review - Affordable Data Packages in 60+ Countries (5GB for USD$15)

 Pokefi is the same - that is, it does not hold any physical SIM card and has no SIM card slot.
 It connects to local carriers within the country you are in to connect you to a local network.

-There is only one button on the device which you use to execute most functions, such as:
+There is only one button on the device which you use to execute basically all functions, such as:

 - Turn on - hold for 3 seconds, wait for blue light to appear around the button